plandes/deepnlp/doc/md/movie-example.md

 file] so it is recommended the reader follow it while reading this tutorial.

-## Corpus Installation
+## Corpus

 The corpus used for this example is fairly small so the models train fast.
 It is the Stanford movie review dataset with Cornell labels:
 * [Stanford movie review]
 * [Cornell sentiment polarity]

-The example's [makefile](../../example/movie/makefile) contains a target that should download and install the corpus with `make corpus`.
-If that doesn't work, follow the links in the make file and create the following files in `example/movie/corpus`:
-* stanfordSentimentTreebank/datasetSentences.txt
-* rt-polaritydata/rt-polarity.pos
-* rt-polaritydata/rt-polarity.neg
+The corpus is automatically downloaded to a `corpus` directory the first time the model is trained or the batch set accessed.

 ## Embedding

+The model specific configuration is located in the `models` directory.
+Each has a file that's given with the `--config` flag to the [harness.py] entry point Python file and contains configuration that overrides on a per model basis.
+The models configured by these files include non-contextual word embeddings (i.e. GloVE), a frozen transformer (i.e. [BERT]) transformer model and a fine-tune trainable transformer model.

 The Zensols [deep NLP] library supports word embeddings for [Glove], [Word2Vec], [fastText] and [BERT].
 The `embedding` section of the